vritika-jpg/FinSight/README.md

 | *"Pie chart of Microsoft's revenue segments"* | Pie |
 | *"Bar chart of cloud revenue across Google, Amazon, and Microsoft"* | Bar |

-The LLM extracts the relevant figures, selects the appropriate chart type, and generates a plain-English explanation — all in one query.
+The LLM extracts the relevant figures, selects the appropriate chart type, and generates a plain-English explanation in a single query.

 ---